Seeyn/CSRNet/README.md

 	python test.py --path ./example --model Baseline

 --path indicates the location of the images directory, please guarantee that the image size is 192x192x3.
---model indicates use which models and we have 6 choices 'Baseline','B+Shape','B+FaceNet','B+EfficientNet','B+Identity','CSRNet'.
+--model indicates use which models and we have 5 choices 'Baseline','B+Shape','B+FaceNet','CSRNet','GAN'.

 For example,
-	python test.py --path ./helen --model B+EfficientNet
+	python test.py --path ./helen --model B+FaceNet
-will use the images under './helen' to test our 'B+EfficientNet' model.
+will use the images under './helen' to test our 'B+FaceNet' model.

 If we do not set path and model, the program will test the images under './example' using model 'CSRNet'.
 To run test.py, we need to guarantee that the models weights files : '.hdf5' files is stored in './model' directory, please download the models weight files from our cloud disk before testing.